mikkelcato/expo-notes/math-notes/groups/groups.typ

     ),
   ),
   abstract: [
-    notes on group theory, inspired heavily by Dexter Chua's Cambridge notes -- essentially just these rewritten in Typst with some stuff added/removed.
+    notes on group theory, inspired heavily by Dexter Chua's Cambridge notes---essentially just these rewritten in Typst with some stuff added/removed.
+I have commented out some of the parts that became less relevant to me over time, otherwise these notes would be very bloated---e.g. some alternating group and Möbius group stuff.
   ],
 )

-#pagebreak()
 = Introduction to Groups
 Group theory is what we would call an algebra.
 An algebra is some structure with operations, defined through a set of axioms.
 Group theory can be described as the study of symmetries, since the axioms are essentially defined such that symmetries follow them -- or such that sets of symmetries are groups.
 What rules should this set of symmetries follow?
 The symmetry of doing nothing is a symmetry, so we should have some identity leaving our object unchanged.
 Every symmetry should also have a reverse symmetry or inverse, and lastly symmetries should be associative.
 A group is any set with these properties.

+_Note that many parts have been commented out to save space_

 #pagebreak()
 = Groups and Homomorphisms